UIKonf/uikonf-website/_posts/2016-04-18-grandcentrix-sponsoring-uikonf.md

 ### Interview with Ralf Rottmann, Managing Partner of Grandcentrix

 Grandcentrix is one of UIKonf's Gold Sponsors this year.
-We would like to

 <p style="font-style:italic; margin-top:40px; color:#009FDF;">In a nutshell, who is grandcentrix?</p>